KeeganPren/mke_terminal_rr/check_lists/interest_checklist.md

 8. Do you want an exact replica of a real location, a general representation of an actual area, or will you freelance and area?
   * Space will not allow for an exact replica, but being able to give the impression of certain specific locations would be good.
-  * Areas to use for inspiration include, the Menominee River swing bridge, the 5th Ward, WSOR's North Milwaukee yard.
+  * Areas to use for inspiration include, the Menominee River swing bridge, the 5th Ward, WSOR's North Milwaukee yard, Chicago commuter stations on the UPN line, the Port of Milwaukee.